erik-ksth/CS151-RecipeGenius/README.md

 Previous works & References :

 Assumptions / operating environments / intended usage :
+There are two applications for the Recipe Genius.
+One is depending on what ingredients the user has at home, Recipe Genius will generate the exact or closed recipe that the user can create.
+Another application is when the user inputs the name of the dish, Recipe Genius will generate detailed instructions.

 Plan and approach to the solution :